Cécile McLorin Salvant: Book of Ayres

 I gravitate towards forgotten songs, early or maligned instruments, and languages and performance styles on the brink of extinction.
 I bring this process of excavation into my own writing, blending old and new, exploring language and mythology.
 I have been making the unoriginal yet concerted effort to move beyond categorizing music by genre.
 What I am interested in is exploring, celebrating, and making fun of desire, divulging secrets, dredging up the past, looking under the rug.”
 Cécile McLorin Salvant

-Following the performance on Thursday 28 May, Cecile will be joined onstage by multi-instrumentalist Rhiannon Giddens for a post-show conversation.
-They will discuss the new material Cecile has been developing for the show, and the start of Rhiannon’s year as one of the Cultural Programme’s Visiting Fellows, as well as taking questions from the audience.
-The discussion will end at approximately 9.30pm.
+Before the performance on Thursday 28 May, Cécile will be joined onstage by award-winning multi-instrumentalist Rhiannon Giddens.
+They will discuss the new material Cécile has been developing for the show, and the start of Rhiannon’s year as one of the Cultural Programme’s Cultural Fellows.
+There will be a short break before Book of Ayres begins at 7.45pm.

 Duration: